Refresh your home for less with these Memorial Day 2023 furniture deals | CNN Underscored

 Joybird

-This isn’t just a timeless sectional but also it’s a convenient sleeper sofa for overnight guests that’s $1,628 off until May 30.
+This isn’t just a timeless sectional, it’s also a convenient sleeper sofa for overnight guests that’s $1,628 off until May 30.
 Available in 98 different fabrics, the Eliot Sleeper Sectional is all about options and also comes with a 90-day return policy.

 These oversized woven lounge chairs will bring a 1960s rattan vibe to your pool or porch without compromising on comfort.